German Visa and Residence Permit Requirements for US Citizens

 - any conditions or restrictions on your stay, including whether you are permitted to work or not,

-This is what a German residence permit (Aufenthaltserlaubnis) looks like, after being affixed to a page of your US passport:
+This is what the new German residence permit (Aufenthaltserlaubnis) looks like:

 When and Where to Apply

-US citizens have the choice of applying for the residence / work permit (1) before traveling to Germany or (2) after arriving in Germany.
-(This also applies to citizens of Australia, Canada, Israel, Japan, New Zealand, and North Korea.)
-The visa fee (in Germany) for stays of less than a year is 50 euros; 60 euros for stays of more than a year (cash only).
+You have the choice of applying for the residence/work permit (1) before traveling to Germany or (2) after arriving in Germany.
+The issuance fee (in Germany) for stays of less than a year is 50 euros; 60 euros for stays of more than a year (cash only).
 For minor children, the fee is reduced by half.
-Check with the German consulate or embassy for current fees in the US.
-(Note: Fees subject to change.)
+(Note: Fees subject to change.
+Check with the German consulate or embassy for current fees in the US or other countries.)

 Also see the guest article about the Legal Requirements for German Visas and Residence Permits.